kylerush/oform/README.md

 This function submits the form field data to the specified endpoint.
 It accepts one argument which is a callback function to execute after the function is done.

+###beforeSubmit

+This function will be executed before the plugin submits the form data.
+If the function returns `false` the plugin will stop executing.
+If the function returns `true` it will continue executing.

 ###beforeGlobal and beforeLocal: function

 These functions will be executed before any other plugin code is executed.
 If